 The New York Times has described Barretto Point Park as “a secret oasis in the Bronx.”
-I recently visited the park’s next-door attraction, the Tiffany Street Pier, and the five-year-old Hunts Point park with my supervisor, a land use planner for the Department of Citywide Administrative Services (who also deserves thanks for this trip).
+We recently visited the park’s next-door attraction, the Tiffany Street Pier, and the five-year-old Hunts Point park with my supervisor, a land use planner for the Department of Citywide Administrative Services (who also deserves thanks for this trip).

 The 450-foot-long Tiffany Street Pier juts out over the Long Island Sound just west of the park.
 Originally designed by the New York City Department of General Services (now DCAS), the pier was a feat of engineering: made nearly entirely from an innovative recycled plastic material, the “plastic lumber” structure was intended to last far longer than the crumbling wooden one it replaced.